Early childhood plays a critical role in later school success.

 Scaling the use of AI-powered translation to strengthen teachers’ connections to non-English speaking families.

-Develop and scale sustainable parent support programs that improve healthy birth outcomes and increase family readiness to support child development and early school success.
+Develop and scale sustainable parent/family support programs that improve healthy birth outcomes, early relational health, and home learning environments.

 Improve Early Learning Environments

 Improve the quality of early learning environments by increasing the availability of high-quality instructional materials and aligned professional development, family engagement solutions, and push-in supports that increase adult to child ratios.